 For more information on the spatial coordinate system, see Spatial Coordinates.

 When you reconstruct a 3-D scene, you can define the resulting 3-D points in one of two coordinate systems.
 In a camera-based coordinate system, the points are defined relative to the center of the camera.
 In a calibration pattern-based coordinate system, the points are defined relative to a point in the scene.

-Vision Toolbox functions use the right-handed
+The Computer Vision Toolbox functions use the right-handed

 world coordinate system.
 In this system, the x-axis

 points to the right, the y-axis points down, and